electricimp/AzureIoTHub/examples/TempHumid IoTHub Device Registry Example/README.md

 ![Policies](../example_imgs/IoTHubOverview.png)

 5. In the Shared access policies pane, click the iothubowner policy, and then copy and make a note of the Connection string of your IoT hub.
+You will need to enter this value in the code later.
 For more information, see Control access to IoT Hub.

 ![Connection String](../example_imgs/IoTHubConnectionString.png)